jeyunp/Computer_Architecture_2021/README.md

 ## Basic pipeline
 Build a basic 5-stage pipeline that described in the textbook.
+Based on MIPS ISA, instructions are hard coded to the instrucion memory.
 This pipeline does not include forwarding.
 Checked the operation with testbench and FPGA.

 ## Advanced pipeline
 Add forwarding logic on the basic one.

 ## Advanced pipeline - 2
 Add JAL, JR on the basic one.